 The following information is based on the USATONS.
 For further information, contact the USCG and state and local marine authorities.
-Also visit www.uscg.mil for buoyage system information.
+Also visit www.uscg.boating.org for navigation rules.

 The USATONS uses buoys, beacons and minor lights as markers.

 NEVER tie or anchor to a navigational aid.
 This action is unlawful and dangerous to you, your boat and other boaters.